-- Solar urticaria: Solar urticaria is a sun-induced allergic reaction that causes hives: raised, red, itchy welts of varying sizes that can quickly appear and disappear on the skin.
+- Solar urticaria: Solar urticaria is a sun-induced allergic reaction that causes hives: people who are allergic to the sun get raised, red, itchy welts of varying sizes that can quickly appear and disappear on the skin.

 How To Treat PLE

 Polymorphous light eruption usually resolves on its own within a week or two.
-Since rashes will normally heal if sun exposure is avoided, further treatment may not be necessary.
+Since rashes will normally heal if sun exposure is avoided, further sun rash treatment may not be necessary.

 However, medications or other treatments may be needed to treat persistent cases.

 Self-care measures that may decrease the symptoms of PLE, such as itching, include: